-Most patients with symptomatic acute HAV infection can be managed as outpatients, with emphasis on rest and oral hydration.
-Hospitalization is necessary for patients who become dehydrated from nausea and vomiting or who have signs of hepatic decompensation, including changes in personality or level of consciousness.
+Most patients with symptomatic acute HAV infection are managed as outpatients, with emphasis on rest and oral hydration.
+Hospitalization is necessary for patients who become dehydrated from nausea and vomiting or who have signs of hepatic encephalopathy (e.g., drowsiness, somnolence, confusion).
 Medications that may damage, or are metabolized by, the liver should be used with caution in persons with HAV infection [1; 105].